Business Education Council

 - Funded by investors, including major area employers, local governments, educational institutions, and foundations

 - The backbone organization for the Tyler Area Partnership 4 Education

 In 2014, the Business Education Council launched the Tyler Area Partnership 4 Education, a Collective Impact initiative modeled on work being done to improved educational outcomes in communities across the United States.
-The goal of the partnership is to use the principles of Collective Impact to increase the number of Smith County residents possessing a postsecondary credential or degree to 60% by the year 2025.
-Together with the Council members, there are over 40 Smith County organizations working together in the areas of Kindergarten Readiness, Middle to High School transition, Postsecondary Readiness, Access and Success and Workforce Integration.
+The goal of the partnership is to use the principles of Collective Impact to increase the number of Smith County residents possessing a post-secondary credential or degree to 60% by the year 2025.
+Together with the Council members, there are several Smith County organizations working together in the areas of Kindergarten Readiness, Middle to High School transition, Postsecondary Readiness, Access and Success and Workforce Integration.

 Celebrate Back to School with a community wide event featuring afterschool programs and extracurricular activities, health and social services, postsecondary education and career information, financial literacy resources, immunizations, free haircuts, dental and vision screenings and much more!
 Backpacks stuffed with school supplies are given away to the attendees on a first come, first serve basis.

 Be sure all children are registered for kindergarten and have mastered all of the milestones on the Kindergarten Readiness Checklist.